CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 connection |  Provide the parameters that permit connection to the remote database. table | Identifies the table to be imported. sql_query | Allows you to import a dataset defined by a SQL query.
-This is optional. encoding | The character encoding used by the MySQL database.
+This is optional. import_as | Defines the name of the resulting CARTO dataset encoding | The character encoding used by the MySQL database.

 For the `encoding` attribute, any of the [PostgreSQL character set names or aliases](https://www.postgresql.org/docs/10/static/multibyte.html) can be applied.